KingWaffleIII/AntiProcrastinator/README.md

 - Pauses any media you're playing to yell at you
 - Regularly reminds you how close your deadline is
 - Customisable insults
-- Realtime config changes (no need to restart the script)
+- Realtime config changes (no need to restart the program)
 - Completely customisable actions (e.g. play a sound, print to console, etc.)
   - Extending the project and adding your own actions is very simple by simply extending `action.Action`.
   - You can make actions from emailing someone to shutting down your computer.